graffiti-garden/wrapper-vue-personal-data/README.md

 ## Installation

-You must install this package along with Vue.js and an implementation of the Graffiti API.
+You must install this package along with [Vue.js](https://vuejs.org), an implementation of the Graffiti API, and the [Graffiti Vue wrapper](https://vue.graffiti.garden/variables/GrafittiPlugin.html).

 In this example, we will use the [local implementation](https://github.com/graffiti-garden/implementation-local) of the Graffiti API, but any other would be similar.
 In node.js, simply install them with npm: